-Sponsors will usually email or fax a copy of your guest's flight or bus itinerary to the ICE officer.
-ICE will then transport them to the airport or Greyhound station for their travel; depending on where the detention center and ICE offices are located, there may be community groups ready and able to assist with this transition.
+Sponsors will usually email or fax a copy of the detainee's flight or bus itinerary to the ICE officer.
+ICE will then transport them to the airport or Greyhound station for their travel; depending on where the detention center is located there may be community groups ready and able to assist with this transition.